 With a life expectancy of 41 years and a literacy rate of just 35%, Sierra Leone is one of the poorest countries in the world.
-Village Aid have worked in Sierra Leone for over 20 years, throughout the devastating civil war, we have been working with communities to enable them to develop their own solutions to their problems.
-Most recently, Village Aid supports the Masallay Academy in the town of Mile 91, which is 91 miles from the capital, Freetown.
+Village Aid worked in Sierra Leone for over 20 years, throughout the devastating civil war, we worked with communities to enable them to develop their own solutions to their problems.
+Most recently, Village Aid supported the Masallay Academy in the town of Mile 91, which is 91 miles from the capital, Freetown.
 Mamma Sallay, the Academy’s founder, began caring for orphaned children following the brutal civil war which raged through Sierra Leone between 1991-2002, killing over 50,000 people.
 Youth Employment and literacy rates are amongst the lowest in the world.
 Youth have turned to negative coping strategies such as prostitution, crime and drugs to deal with their situation.

 The civil war destroyed agriculture which was the main source of income for most households.
 Due to the massive destruction of infrastructure, there are limited opportunities for young people to re-establish themselves.